Nisaba/btcpayserver-plugins/BTCPayServer.Plugins.Exolix/README.md

 Similar plugins for BTCPay already exist.
 However, this one uses Exolix as the swap service provider.
 Furthermore, there are no intrusive IFRAMEs at checkout, which can disrupt the customer and hinder their purchasing process.
 Instead, payment with altcoins respects the BTCPay user experience for a smoother checkout process.

+Since 1.1.0 version, you can also, as merchant, swap your balance.

 ## Settings
 Exolix generates the bitcoin payment as soon as the altcoin transaction is confirmed, according to the terms of the blockchain used.
 Therefore, in the store settings, it is advisable to specify a sufficient time limit for invoice expiration.